engharat/HMPD_colormap/README.md

-The following text is reported from the original HMPD dataset repository: [link](https://github.com/beppe2hd/HMPD) At the end of the text is reported the additional steps needed to run on HSL data.
+The following text is reported from the original HMPD dataset repository: [link](https://github.com/beppe2hd/HMPD) Here is reported the additional steps needed to run on HSL data.
+- install hsluv package with pip install hsluv
+- run python combine.py --type HLS to generate HLS data
+-
 # HMPD

 HMPD is a large sized dataset of microplastic/non-microplastic images retrieved by the analysis pipeline in figure below and labeled by and experts.